 At Age 101, She's A World Champ Runner

-Man Kaur is 101 but her routine could tire out even 20-somethings.
+Man Kaur is 101, but her routine could tire most 20-somethings.

 Every day she wakes up at 4 a.m., bathes, washes clothes, makes tea, recites prayers until about 7 a.m.
 Sometimes she goes to the Gurdwara, the place of worship for Sikhs, other times she prays at home.